A flexible framework for structural plasticity in GPU-accelerated sparse spiking neural networks: Discussion

 Using the novel structural plasticity framework, we have implemented a variation of the structural plasticity mechanism proposed by \textcite{Bamford2010} which includes an interplay between structural plasticity, synaptic plasticity and spatial inter-neuron distance dependence.
 The mechanism promotes a refinement of receptive fields in a topographic map model~\cite{Bamford2010} compatible with the results of~\cite{Bogdan2018}.
 Our analysis reveals further insights into the time course of synapse formation and elimination, in particular the feasibility of compensating for not fixing the maximum in-degree by adjusting the elimination probabilities.
 While the SpiNNaker implementation \cite{Bogdan2018} achieves realtime performance with a simulation time-step of $h=\unit[1]{ms}$, GeNN demonstrates faster-than-realtime performance despite using a $10\times$ smaller time step.
-In contrast to previous implementation, the GeNN model applies multiple rewiring attempts in parallel, and demonstrates the scaling performance on a GPU upon upscaling the network size.
+In contrast to previous implementations, the GeNN model applies multiple rewiring attempts in parallel, and demonstrates the scaling performance on a GPU upon upscaling the network size.
 At the original size, $10$ rewiring attempts are performed in parallel and at the largest tested size $10\times49=490$.
 Other synaptic plasticity rules that involve more inherent parallelism would benefit even more from this feature.
 Both the structural plasticity mechanism and the network model used to demonstrate topographic map refinement serve as proofs-of-concept for the technological capability rather than claiming full biological realism. \textcite{Bamford2010} and \textcite{Bogdan2018} provide extensive discussions on the limitations and on potential improvements, for example, axon branching could be guided by the existence of axons, homeostatic mechanisms could avoid the need for new synapses to start strong, and more realistic inputs, distance-dependent delays and inhibition could be added.
+Any biological interpretation of our example results should take the simplifications of the current approach into account.